Applying to the University

 - Two References (Information on suitable references can be found on the UCAS website.)

-- A suitable Portfolio (required for many of the courses in Art, Design and Architecture) For more information please download our ADA Application Guide.
+- A suitable Portfolio (required for many of the courses in Art, Design and Architecture) For more information please download our Art, Design and Architecture Application Guide 2014-15.

 - Sponsorship Confirmation (If your fees are going to be paid by your Government or other organisation).